My Main Page with Links to My Other

 Individuals playing at thousands of roles are

 Stivers argues that techno-diversions deaden inner life and moral life.
-Media, and peer pressures tell us what to
+Media and peer pressure tell us what to

 want, and voila, we want it.
 Technology attracts the craven.
 Violate a social rule and people fume, causing unwanted conflicts and anxieties, but screw up with a techno-toy and few care.